filipgodlewski/pyBooxDrop/README.md

 Contributions are welcome!

 - Please fork the repository and create a branch for your feature or bugfix.
-- Use pytest to run tests and add new tests when applicable.
+- Use `pytest` to run tests and add new tests when applicable.
-- Follow the existing code style, checked by ruff, bandit and pyupgrade.
+- Follow the existing code style, checked by `ruff` and `basedpyright`.
 - Open a pull request with a clear description of your changes.

 ---